guerrad49/birthdays/README.md

 ## Python
 The Python interface adds "state" functionality which can be used in conjuction with the `pickle` module.
 The user can use the pre-installed shared-object in the `install` directory by adding `/path/to/install/lib` to their `PYTHONPATH`.
-The user can then run unittests and examples provided under the `python` directory.
-The `python/examples` provideds a tool for using Birthdays efficiently.
+The user can then run [unittests](https://docs.python.org/3/library/unittest.html) and examples provided under the `python` directory.
+Under `python/examples`, the user can find a tool for using `pyBirthdays` effictively.
 Run
 ```
-    python3 /path/to/example/bday_tool.py -h
+    python3 /path/to/example/manage_bdays.py -h
 ```
 to see usage.